 And then there are the others: works, sometimes of such piercing intensity, to make you change your mind.
 I'm thinking here of the startling double portrait of Edouard and Marie-Louise Pailleron.
 I am at a loss of how to describe it.
 But it is quite, quite arresting.
 Sargent painted all the family: the father Edouard Paileron is excellent, the portrait of his wife is not.
 There is too 'Madame Allouard-Jouan', and the great swagger portrait 'W Graham Robertson'.
 I would also point you in the direction of his self-portraits (very intense) and 'Claude Monet' and 'An Out-of-doors Study (Paul Helleu Sketching with His Wife)'.
 The last I think betrays the influence of James Tissot.
 And with Sergent the influences are manifold - the Impressionist particularly Monet; Goya and Velasquez; Reynolds and Gainsborough; the later PreRaphealites and the Aesthetic Movement as represented by such an artist as G F Watts.
 Sargent drifts from one to the other with ease.
 An urbane artist one feels.

 As I walked around the Sargent exhibition, and after, I wondered what, if anything, these two men, Mackintosh and Sargeant, had in common, apart from being contemporaries.
-I found it hard to find something.
-This evening over the washing up I remembered Aestheticism.
-It influenced both men.
-And leading on from that I think it is this and it has to do with a shared a common background of Victorian and Edwardian taste for richness and intensity both in thought and aesthetics, of lives given over completely to beauty to the point where it becomes a substitute religion.
+I found it hard to find something, the worlds they inhabited being so evidently different.
+And then this evening over the washing up I remembered Aestheticism.
+That, I think, is the link - a common background of Late Victorian and Edwardian taste for richness and intensity in thought and aesthetics, and of lives paradoxically given over completely to beauty (i.e. surface) to the point where it becomes a substitute religion.
 And that is something in our post-modernity we don't share with them.

 No comments: